 Although Miri suffers from the TV show’s budgetary constraints, the episode’s premise is surprisingly pertinent to modern eyes.
 The crew of the Enterprise isn’t fighting intergalactic beings.
 The crew is fighting a virus that is shockingly similar to COVID-19: the super-bug disproportionately affects the older population.

-In addition, Miri demonstrates that conflict in personal and professional relationships is perfectly natural.
-It has been said that we fight with the people we love the most: Captain Kirk gets really cranky and starts yelling at everybody, Dr. McCoy (DeForest Kelley) turns very snappy too, and even Mr. Spock (Leonard Nimoy) gets a bit frustrated.
+Furthermore, Miri demonstrates that conflict in personal and professional relationships is perfectly natural.
+It has been said that we fight with the people we love the most: Kirk gets really cranky and starts yelling at everybody, Dr. McCoy (DeForest Kelley) turns very snappy too, and even Mr. Spock (Leonard Nimoy) gets a bit frustrated.

 Movie buffs will recognize some familiar faces among the guest actors.
 Kim Darby, who is best known as Mattie in the original True Grit (I also love her in the original Don’t Be Afraid of the Dark — the TV movie gave me nightmares as a kid!), plays the title character, a teenager who helps the crew of the Enterprise.
 The actress is very good as the shy girl who slowly emerges as the heroine of the story.

-Michael J. Pollard is also good as the teen (okay, he doesn’t look like a teenager) leader of “the lost children.”
-Soon after shooting the episode, Pollard landed his most famous role as dim-witted Moss in Arthur Penn’s Bonnie and Clyde, and received an Oscar nomination for his fine work in the movie.
-Most of the kids who appeared on the episode were the children of the show’s actors and crew members (actor Nimoy was the only person who didn’t allow his kids to appear on the show).
+Michael J. Pollard plays the teen leader (okay, he doesn’t look like a teenager) of “the lost children.”
+Soon after shooting the episode, Pollard landed his most famous role, dim-witted Moss in Arthur Penn’s 1967 groundbreaking crime drama Bonnie and Clyde, and received an Oscar nomination for his fine work in the movie.

 Conclusions & Final Thoughts:

-I might be tempted to complain about a few things (the cheap-looking sets are an eye-sore) if I didn’t think Miri was a well-acted, well-directed (by Vincent McEveety, The Apple Dumpling Gang Rides Again) and well-written (by Adrian Spies, Dark of the Sun) episode.
-It’s also interesting to see how a science fiction TV show handled the concept of a dangerous virus spreading quickly through an entire planet, something that has unfortunately become a reality.
+I might be tempted to complain about a few things (the cheap-looking sets are an eye-sore) if I didn’t think Miri was a well-acted, well-directed and well-written episode.
+It was also very interesting to see how a science fiction TV show handled the concept of a dangerous virus spreading quickly through an entire planet, something that has unfortunately become a reality.
+Recommended.
 Color, 50 minutes, Not Rated.